Kösem Sultan

 BÜYÜK VALIDE HAN

-Kosem Sultan also commissioned construction of the Büyük Valide Han, close to the Grand Bazaar in the historic part of Istanbul.
-The purpose of the han was to finance the running of the Çinili Mosque.
+Kosem Sultan also commissioned the Büyük Valide Han, located near the Grand Bazaar in Istanbul’s historic centre.
+The income from this han financed the operation of the Çinili Mosque.

 Büyük Valide Han - Istanbul